Consumer medicine information

 Inspect the vials to ensure they are fully thawed.
 Brineura should be clear to slightly opalescent and colourless to pale yellow.
 Brineura vials may occasionally contain thin translucent fibres or opaque particles.
 These naturally occurring particles are cerliponase alfa.
 These particles are removed via the 0.2 micrometre inline filter without having a detectable effect on the purity or strength of Brineura.

 The flushing solution may contain particles that dissolve when the vial is fully thawed.
-The flushing solution should be clear and colorless.
+The flushing solution should be clear and colourless.

 Do not use if the solutions are discoloured or if there is other foreign particulate matter in the solutions.